Black-Eyed Peas and Ham are savory, hearty and fairly easy to make.

 Pour remaining peas into a strainer or colander.
 Rinse thoroughly with warm water.

-Carefully pour rinsed peas into medium saucepan.
+Carefully pour rinsed peas into a large saucepan.

-THE HAM BONE
+THE “HOLIDAY” HAM BONE

 I saved the ham bone left from my Baked Ham (Christmas main dish) to use in this updated recipe.